achieven/scraper/README.md

 Drawbacks:
 1. in case of socket connections being closed - message is not returned to the user (can be replayed as mentioned)
+2. If user is actually an externally exposed api and not an internally developed frontend - they also depend on communicating using websockets instead of http

-### Alternative architecturs:
+### Alternative architectures

-#### Alternative architecture #1:
+#### #1 - http & polling from DB:
-1. Web server as an http server instead of websocket ...(message broker behavior the same)
+1. Web server as an http server instead of websocket
-2. Scraper persists html to DB, requires implementing a transactional outbox pattern for atomicity between broker and DB
+2. Scraper persists html to DB - requires implementing a transactional outbox pattern for atomicity between broker and DB
 3. User polls the job to see if it's finished

   Motivation: